Get started with the BillPro API

 Before you begin using the BillPro API, we recommend these steps.

-1. Familiarise yourself with the BillPro platform, especially the order status flows and the management of cards, payments, and billing events.
+1. Familiarise yourself with the BillPro platform, especially how an order's status changes during the order lifecycle and how to manage cards, payments, and billing events.

-2. Create a product using the UI because you cannot create a product with the API and you will need a product to create an order.
+2. Create your products using the UI because you cannot create products with the API, and you will need a product to place an order.

 1. Log in to BillPro UI as an admin_user.

-2. Go to the user account icon in the top right corner and from the user account menu, select Users.
+3. Go to the user account icon in the top right corner, and from the user account menu, select Users.

-3. Create another integration user with a Role of admin_user and with Api Access selected.
+4. Create a separate integration user with a Role of admin_user and with Api Access selected.

-5. If you need to get the API token again, from the Users list, click the eye icon to display the User Details.
+If you need to get the API token or profile ID again from the Users list, click the eye icon to display the User Details.

 curl --request GET \